 Use this moment to learn as much as you can.
 Code Review is the best way to understand how your teammates make changes to the system.

 By looking at code produced by teammates, you will learn about patterns, best practices, dos, and don’ts.

 Don't worry about understanding the whole context right now.
 Use this moment to ask questions and learn about the dynamics of pushing new code to production.

 If there is some new technique you never saw, ask for more details.
 If the code is hard to understand, say it too!
 Programmers should write code that is easy for people to read, no matter the experience.

 For mid-level developers, I recommend spending at least 20% of your day doing code reviews.

 Remember to be kind when receiving feedback.
-In this level, developers usually deliver a high number of tasks that will be reviewed for both Junior and Senior developers.
+At this level, developers usually deliver many tasks that will be reviewed for both Junior and Senior developers.

-It's also important to give useful feedback to other developers.
+It's also essential to give helpful feedback to other developers.

-If there is something you don't agree with, explain why you think it should be different.
-Most of the problems can be solved with solutions.
+If there is something you disagree with, explain why you think it should be different.
+Most of the problems can be solved with different solutions.